 In 1994 I was a visiting professor in Seattle for a second time and had a meeting and a dinner with Kristine Leander about this plan.
-She took the idea at once, and unbelievably enough, in 1997 a copy of Werner's famous Leif Eriksson statue in Seattle was unveiled in Trondheim, with 500 names of Scandinavian emigrants to America on a plaque.
+She took the idea at once, and unbelievably enough, succeeded.

+Three years later, in 1997, a copy of Werner's famous Leif Eriksson statue in Seattle was unveiled in Trondheim, with 500 names of Scandinavian emigrants to America on a plaque.
 This fact made this statue an important monument of emigration.